fiatconnect/specification/fiatconnect-api.md

 	ifsc: `string`,
 	accountNumber: `string`,
 	country: `string`,
-	fiatAccountType: `FiatAccountTypeEnum.IfscAccount`
+	fiatAccountType: `FiatAccountTypeEnum.BankAccount`
 }
 ```

-The `country` field should be a [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
+The `country` field is a [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
 The `ifsc` or Indian Financial System Code is an 11-digit alpha-numeric code that is unique for bank branches that offer online money transfer options.
-The `accountNumber` is unique in nature and no two banks or account holders can have the same account number.
-Banks use different starting codes for their branches for easy segregation.
-In India, bank account numbers usually contain 07 to 21 digits.
+The `accountNumber` field is unique between individuals and no two banks or account holders can have the same account number.
+Banks use different starting codes for their branches for differentiation.
+(In India, bank account numbers usually contain 7 to 21 digits.)

 # 9. References